 The company typically focuses on the short end of the curve and there are generally no significant concentrations in specific contracts.
 The company does have certain long-dated option positions relating to aluminium, copper and zinc.
 The company is generally net long options (volatility).
 MG’s general strategy is to buy the options when they are long dated and hold them as they move toward the shorter end of the curve.
 The increase in value of the option position due to the increase in volatility (vega effect) is somewhat offset by the loss in time value (theta effect); however the company believes that these positions should overall be profitable and allow the company significant trading opportunities.
 Further details on concentrations of value with specific customers are set out in the credit section below.

 The most important metals within the MGL book are copper and aluminium.
-By MTM value, aluminium makes up over 90% of the book.
+At 9 June by MTM value, aluminium makes up over 90% of the book.
 Analysis of the value of individual books is set out in the chart below.
 As can be seen, the Normals book is by far the most significant, followed by the options and CDL book.
 The total value of all books as at 9 June 2000 was $93.3 million.

 The profitable aluminium forwards make a significant portion of each book totalling approximately $85.1 million.
 The Option Position and SAC books were the only loss-making books.